freakyfelt/yet-another-json-rpc/README.md

 You can use the keywords `method` and `path` to override the default HTTP method and resulting path respectively.
 You can even specify path parameters, though you will then need to override the parameters mappings.

 > **Note**
-> The YARPC operations can happily live alongside your standard `paths` object for OpenAPI
+> The YARPC operations can happily live alongside your standard [`paths` object][oas:paths-object] in an OpenAPI spec

 For example, you may want to make a RESTful `modifyWidget` route that modifies a widget owned by a user in a RESTful manner: